There’s a zombie at the bar

-A tiki drink is not just rum and fruit juice.
+It’s not just rum and juice

 • Multiple rums